Cap-go/website/content/blog/automatic-capacitor-android-build-github-action.md

 [https://github.com/features/actions](https://github.com/features/actions)

 The service is ‘_free’_ up to the limit, depending on the chosen machine.
-We are going to use a **_macOS_** machine, you can see in the screenshot its price and limits (prices as of the creation of the tutorial, they could undergo changes in the future)
+We are going to use a **_Linux_** machine, you can see in the screenshot its price and limits (prices as of the creation of the tutorial, they could undergo changes in the future)

 🔴 **_Once warned of requirements and prices, if you want, we continue..._**